rdwinter2/standards/Naming.md

     Z = 2

-By convention, our prefixes are 3 charcters - and unique.
-Once you generate a new prefix, pls note here via pull request for discussion.
+By convention, our prefixes are 3 characters - and unique.
+Once you generate a new prefix, please note here via pull request for discussion.

 ## Flow Prefixes